OfficeDev/office-js-docs-pr/docs/publish/stage-outlook-add-in-azure.md

 This article describes how to deploy an Outlook add-in web app to Azure and [sideload the add-in](../testing/test-debug-non-local-server.md) for testing in an Outlook client application.

 > [!IMPORTANT]
 > The process described in this article applies only to Outlook add-ins.
-For instructions about staging add-ins for other Office applications on Azure, see [Stage an Office Add-in on Microsoft Azure](host-an-office-add-in-on-microsoft-azure.md).
+For instructions about staging add-ins for other Office applications on Azure, see [Stage an Office Add-in on Microsoft Azure with Visual Studio](host-an-office-add-in-on-microsoft-azure.md).

 ## Prerequisites